quidphp/base/README.md

 - PHP 7.2+ with fileinfo, curl, openssl and posix

 ## Comment
 **QuidPHP/Base** code is commented and all methods are explained.
-However, the method and property comments are currently written in French.
+However, most of the comments are currently written in French.

 ## Testing
-**QuidPHP/Base** testsuite can be run by creating a new [Quid\Project](https://github.com/quidphp/project).
-All tests and assertions are part of the [Quid\Test](https://github.com/quidphp/test) repository.
+**QuidPHP/Base** testsuite can be run by creating a new [quidphp/project](https://github.com/quidphp/project).
+All tests and assertions are part of the [quidphp/test](https://github.com/quidphp/test) repository.

 ## Convention
 **QuidPHP/Base** is built on the following conventions: